SBU-BMI/camicSignup/README.md

 # camicSignup
-add user with google mail account to the bindaas server
+add user with google email account to the bindaas server